davisson2003/asmjit/README.md

 So far all examples shown above handled creating function prologs and epilogs manually.
 While it's possible to do it that way it's much better to automate such process as function calling conventions vary across architectures and also across operating systems.

-AsmJit contains a functionality that can be used to define function signatures and to calculate automatically optimal frame layout that can be used directly by a prolog and epilog inserter.
+AsmJit contains a functionality that can be used to define function signatures and to calculate automatically optimal function frame that can be used directly by a prolog and epilog inserter.
 This feature was exclusive to AsmJit's CodeCompiler for a very long time, but was abstracted out and is now available for all users regardless of CodeEmitter they use.
 The design of handling functions prologs and epilogs allows generally two use cases:

-  * Calculate function layout before the function is generated - this is the only way if you use pure `Assembler` emitter and shown in the next example.
+  * Calculate function frame before the function is generated - this is the only way if you use pure `Assembler` emitter and shown in the next example.
-  * Calculate function layout after the function is generated - this way is generally used by `CodeBuilder` and `CodeCompiler` (will be described together with `X86Compiler`).
+  * Calculate function frame after the function is generated - this way is generally used by `CodeBuilder` and `CodeCompiler` (will be described together with `X86Compiler`).

 The following concepts are used to describe and create functions in AsmJit:

+  * **TypeId** - TypeId is an 8-bit value that describes a platform independent type.
+It provides abstractions for most common types like `int8_t`, `uint32_t`, `uintptr_t`, `float`, `double`, and all possible vector types to match ISAs up to AVX512. **TypeId** was introduced originally to be used with **CodeCompiler**, but is now used by **FuncSignature** as well.

   * **CallConv** - Describes a calling convention - this class contains instructions to assign registers and stack addresses to function arguments and return value(s), but doesn't specify any function signature.
 Calling conventions are architecture and OS dependent.

-  * **TypeId** - TypeId is an 8-bit value that describes a platform independent type.
-It provides abstractions for most common types like `int8_t`, `uint32_t`, `uintptr_t`, `float`, `double`, and all possible vector types to match ISAs up to AVX512. **TypeId** was introduced originally to be used with **CodeCompiler**, but is now used by **FuncSignature** as well.

   * **FuncSignature** - Describes a function signature, for example `int func(int, int)`. **FuncSignature** contains a function calling convention id, return value type, and function arguments.
 The signature itself is platform independent and uses **TypeId** to describe types of function arguments and its return value(s).

   * **FuncDetail** - Architecture and ABI dependent information that describes **CallConv** and expanded **FuncSignature**.
-Each function argument and return value is represented as **FuncDetail::Value** that contains the original **TypeId** enriched by additional information that specifies if the value is passed/returned by register (and which register) or by stack.
+Each function argument and return value is represented as **FuncValue** that contains the original **TypeId** enriched by additional information that specifies if the value is passed/returned by register (and which register) or by stack.
 Each value also contains some other metadata that provide additional information required to handle it properly (for example if a vector value is passed indirectly by a pointer as required by WIN64 calling convention, etc...).

+  * **FuncFrame** - Contains information about the function frame that can be used by prolog/epilog inserter (PEI).
+Holds call stack size size and alignment, local stack size and alignment, and various attributes that describe how prolog and epilog should be constructed. **FuncFrame** doesn't know anything about function's arguments or return values, it hold only information necessary to create a valid and ABI conforming function prologs and epilogs.

-  * **FuncArgsMapper** - A helper that can be used to define where each function argument is expected to be.
+  * **FuncArgsAssignment** - A helper class that can be used to reassign function arguments into user specified registers.
 It's architecture and ABI dependent mapping from function arguments described by CallConv and FuncDetail into registers specified by the user.

-  * **FuncFrameInfo** - Contains information about a function-frame.
-Holds callout-stack size and alignment (i.e. stack used to call functions), stack-frame size and alignment (the stack required by the function itself), and various attributes that describe how prolog and epilog should be constructed.
-FuncFrameInfo doesn't know anything about function arguments or returns, it should be seen as a class that describes minimum requirements of the function frame and its attributes before the final `FuncFrameLayout` is calculated.

-  * **FuncFrameLayout** - Contains the final function layout that can be passed to `FuncUtils::emitProlog()` and `FuncUtils::emitEpilog()`.
-The content of this class should always be calculated by AsmJit by calling `FuncFrameLayout::init(const FuncDetail& detail, const FuncFrameInfo& ffi)`.

-It's a lot of concepts where each represents one step in the function layout calculation.
+It's a lot of concepts where each represents one step in the function frame calculation.
 In addition, the whole machinery can also be used to create function calls, instead of function prologs and epilogs.
 The next example shows how AsmJit can be used to create functions for both 32-bit and 64-bit targets and various calling conventions:

 ```c++
 using namespace asmjit;